openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

-Hooks defined at this point will prevent the machine-controller from creating the instance in the infrastructure provider and the Machine will not enter the `provisioning` phase until the hooks are removed.
+Hooks defined at this point will prevent the machine-controller from creating the instance in the infrastructure provider and the Machine will not enter the `Provisioning` phase until the hooks are removed.

 ##### pre-drain